rsm-gh/build-deb/README.md

        -drgv, --dont-replace-global-variables
               The program won't read the files in order to replace the global variables.
        -frepo, --force-reprepro
-              Force your package to enter to the reprepro repository, even if there is package with the same or a higher version.
+              Force your package to enter the reprepro repository, even if there is a package with the same or a higher version.
        -drepo, --dont-add-reprepro
               Ignore the copy changelog option of the options file.
        -dcpc, --dont-copy-changelog